MrBeast says he declined to join submersible trip: ‘Kind of scary that I could have been on it’ - KESQ

 “I was invited earlier this month to ride the titanic submarine, I said no. Kind of scary that I could have been on it,” MrBeast tweeted Sunday morning.

-Though he did not specify whether the invitation was for the fatal Titan trip that ended in a catastrophic implosion, MrBeast, whose real name is Jimmy Donaldson, shared a portion of text from someone asking him to join.
+Though he did not specify whether the invitation was for the fatal Titan trip that ended in a catastrophic implosion, MrBeast, whose real name is Jimmy Donaldson, shared a portion of text from someone asking him to join an exploration.

 “Also, I’m going to the Titanic in a submarine late this month,” the individual wrote.
 “The team would be stoked to have you along.”